Skip to navigation | Skip to main content | Skip to footer

 Neural Networks

-Computing systems inspired by the brain's network of neurons, designed to recognize patterns and learn from data.
+Computing systems inspired by the brain's network of neurons, designed to recognise patterns and learn from data.

 Reinforcement Learning